Freelance Counsellor & Psychotherapist (MBACP)

 -

-The therapist gets challenged and fresh perspectives.
+The therapist gets challenged with fresh perspectives.

 Why is a session 50 minutes long when the diary slot allocated is for 60 minutes?